webfolder/siqueira.tech/_pages/about/cv.md

 ## Professional Background
 ---

+> **Senior Software Development Engineer (Since August 2019, Toronto, Canada)**

+At AMD, I'm working with the GPU open-source driver named amdgpu.
+This driver is composed of multiple components, and I have been working on the display elements directly (the KMS part inside the DRM subsystem).
+The AMD display code is shared with other OS, and as a result, it has multiple teams working in the same code base; as part of my contributions, I helped devise new tools and processes that fast and safely promote closed-source code to open-source.
+I also helped improve the code quality by expanding the tests for the driver at the kernel level (e.g., improve IGT).
+I also work fixing bugs, refactoring code, expanding documentation, and helping to support new features.

 > **Autonomous Linux Kernel Contributor (Since January 2018, São Paulo, Brazil)**

 I upstreamed over 30 commits to the Linux Kernel mainline, across different